Costor/nvmpi-obs-streamFX/README.md

 - I used StreamFX as a frontend-plugin, i.e. put the StreamFX sources into ~/obs-studio/UI/frontend-plugins (assuming that ~/obs-studio holds the obs build environment)
 - StreamFX requires C++17 so GCC/G++ 9 is required.
 (This poses no problem with cuda 10.2 as on Linux neither obs nor StreamFX compile cuda sources.
 Obs and StreamFX actually compiled with with GCC/G++ 8, however I experienced the [GCC 8 'filesystem' segfault bug](https://bugs.launchpad.net/ubuntu/+source/gcc-8/+bug/1824721))
-- In order to avoid conflicts with the obs-studio standard package that ubuntu provides I chose /usr/local/ as the installation location for the self-built obs by having the option -DCMAKE_INSTALL_PREFIX=/usr/local in the cmake statement
+- In order to avoid conflicts with the obs-studio standard package that ubuntu provides I chose /usr/local/ as the installation location for the self-built obs by modifying the option -DCMAKE_INSTALL_PREFIX=/usr/local in the cmake statement
-- Also in cmake the option -DCMAKE_CXX_FLAGS="-fPIC" was required (as with jetson-ffmpeg) for correctly linking in arm64/aarch64 Linux and GCC/G++.
+- Also in the cmake statement the option -DCMAKE_CXX_FLAGS="-fPIC" needed to be added (as with jetson-ffmpeg) for correctly linking in arm64/aarch64 Linux and GCC/G++.
-- I have built obs with the Chromium Extension Framework CEF.
+- I have built obs with the Chromium Extension Framework CEF; no cross effects to nvmpi there as expected
-- Obs sometimes complains about missing libobs-frontend-api.so.0 or libobs-opengl.so.0.
+- Obs sometimes complains about missing libraries libobs-frontend-api.so.0 or libobs-opengl.so.0.
 I cured this by creating links to libobs-frontend-api.so.0.0 resp. libobs-opengl.so.0.0 in /usr/local/bin

-At this point the self build obs-studio will **not yet** offer nvidia nvmpi when checking in settings->output->output mode = advanced, but software encoding should work fine.
+At this point the self build obs-studio will **not yet** offer nvidia nvmpi when checking in settings->output->output mode = advanced, but obs itself should work fine with software encoding, and StreamFX should show up in the obs menu.

 ## Integrating nvmpi encoder into StreamFX and obs-studio

-- The six source files nvmpi* form the nvmpi handler (analogously to StreamFX's nvenc handler) and need to be placed in ~/obs-studio/UI/frontend-plugins/streamfx/source/encoders/handlers
+- The six source files nvmpi* form the nvmpi handler (analogously to StreamFX's nvenc handler).
+Place them in ~/obs-studio/UI/frontend-plugins/streamfx/source/encoders/handlers beside the nvenc* files.
-- Compare the file CMakeLists.txt with ~/obs-studio/UI/frontend-plugins/streamfx/CMakeLists.txt (=i.e. the build description for StreamFX), search for 'nvmpi' and integrate the additions I made into the current version
+- Search the file CMakeLists.txt for 'nvmpi' and transfer the lines over into ~/obs-studio/UI/frontend-plugins/streamfx/CMakeLists.txt, i.e. the build description of the current StreamFX, in an adequate way.
-- In ~/obs-studio/UI/frontend-plugins/streamfx/source/encoders/encoder-ffmpeg.cpp two lines need to be added directly below the corresponding #includes for nvenc, i.e. below  '#include "handlers/nvenc_hevc_handler.hpp"':
+- In ~/obs-studio/UI/frontend-plugins/streamfx/source/encoders/encoder-ffmpeg.cpp the folowing two lines need to be added directly below the corresponding #includes for nvenc, i.e. below  '#include "handlers/nvenc_hevc_handler.hpp"':
 ```
 #include "handlers/nvmpi_h264_handler.hpp"
 #include "handlers/nvmpi_hevc_handler.hpp"
 ```
-- and another two in function ffmpeg_manager::ffmpeg_manager() below the line '#ifdef ENABLE_ENCODER_FFMPEG_NVENC':
+- and two lines below should be added in function ffmpeg_manager::ffmpeg_manager() below the line '#ifdef ENABLE_ENCODER_FFMPEG_NVENC':
 ```
 register_handler("h264_nvmpi", ::std::make_shared<handler::nvmpi_h264_handler>());
 register_handler("hevc_nvmpi", ::std::make_shared<handler::nvmpi_hevc_handler>());